bros-bioinfo/bros-bioinfo.github.io/COURS/M1/SEMESTRE1/IMAGE_NUM/Image.md

 A median filter is a **rank-selection (RS) filter**, a particularly harsh member of the family of rank-conditioned rank-selection (RCRS) filters; a much milder member of that family, for example one that selects the closest of the neighboring values when a pixel's value is external in its neighborhood, and leaves it unchanged otherwise, is sometimes preferred, especially in photographic applications.

 Median and other RCRS filters are **good at removing salt and pepper noise** from an image, and also cause relatively **little blurring of edges**, and hence are often used in computer vision applications.

 ![Median_filter_example](https://i.imgur.com/vJQtNJi.jpg)
 > By Debivort at en.wikipedia, CC BY-SA 3.0, https://commons.wikimedia.org/w/index.php?curid=17001283

 ##### 1.6 Anisotropic diffusion
+- Bilateral filter (extension of Gaussian filter)
+- Filtre à diffusion anisotropique (based on partial differential equations *Too slow for us because too complicated*)

 In image processing and computer vision, anisotropic diffusion, also called **Perona–Malik diffusion**, is a technique aiming at reducing image noise without removing significant parts of the image content, typically edges, lines or other details that are important for the interpretation of the image.
 Anisotropic diffusion resembles the process that creates a **scale space**, where an image generates a parameterized family of successively more and more blurred images based on a diffusion process.
 Each of the resulting images in this family are given as a **convolution** between the image and a 2D isotropic Gaussian filter, where the width of the filter increases with the parameter.
 This diffusion process is a **linear and space-invariant** transformation of the original image.
 Anisotropic diffusion is a generalization of this diffusion process: it produces a **family of parameterized images**, but each resulting image is a combination between the original image and a filter that depends on the local content of the original image.
 As a consequence, anisotropic diffusion is a **non-linear and space-variant** transformation of the original image